All that truck stop research found its way into the new Volvo VNR driving experience.

 Every innovation has been filtered through drivers’ eyes

 "It helps understand what breaks down and what’s frustrating to reach for when you’re traveling at speed and trying to manage your driving environment," Balicki says.

 Removing anxiety Balicki and his team designed the dashboard in zones that can be modified for different applications.
 They wanted a sense of function to shape the dashboard and instrument cluster.
 Rock-climbing proved inspirational.

 "On the rocks", he says, "you want to be able to know where your next handhold is and how you’re using the space.
 We wanted this instrument panel to be intuitive in the same way, with functions right where they have to be.
 This truck will remove a lot of anxiety for a driver."

-Revolution in steering wheels Whitt can recite a long list of innovative details—starting with the new Position Perfect™ steering wheel, the only one of its kind in the industry.
+Revolution in steering wheels Balicki can recite a long list of innovative details—starting with the new Position Perfect™ steering wheel, the only one of its kind in the industry.
 Not only will the new steering column tilt and telescope, the wheel tilts in relation to the column, which lets drivers position the wheel more vertically, like a car.

-"It’s really hard to get a 53-foot trailer parked at a 7-Eleven when you’re thirsty," Whitt says.
+"It’s really hard to get a 53-foot trailer parked at a 7-Eleven when you’re thirsty," Balicki says.
 "A lot of drivers bring their own coolers.
 We thought, why not tuck a refrigerator under the passenger seat for drinks and sandwiches, with an easy side access?
 That just makes life a little easier for that driver."

-Getting good drivers "If you give owners the opportunity to make a driver a lot happier in the equipment he’s running, he’s going to treat that equipment with a lot more respect," Whitt says.
+Getting good drivers "If you give owners the opportunity to make a driver a lot happier in the equipment he’s running, he’s going to treat that equipment with a lot more respect," Balicki says.

 "Drivers are irreplaceable.
 We have to do all we can to promote the next generation of drivers.
 With the new Volvo VNR, we want to make driving as attractive as possible, so our customers can get the best drivers."